dense-analysis/neural/README.md

 * Generate text easily `:Neural write a story`
 * Support for multiple machine learning models
+* Focused on privacy and avoiding leaking data to third parties
+* Easily ask AI to explain code or paragraphs `:NeuralExplain`
 * Compatible with Vim 8.0+ & Neovim 0.8+
 * Supported on Linux, Mac OSX, and Windows
 * Only dependency is Python 3.7+